bhubie/talks/making-impossible-states-impossible/slides/slides.md

 In our view model - we have 3 different fields related to state.

 States for the Image
-States for the License Plate Recognition
+States for the OCR
-Error states for the License Plate Recognition
+Error states for the OCR

-The view model currently allows us to be in a state where we have an Error loading the image while displaying license plate text.
+The view model currently allows us to be in a state where we have an Error loading the image while displaying text from the image.

 -->